“We can only be said to be alive in those moments when our hearts are conscious of our treasures.” – Thornton Wilder

 - helps us focus our resources.

-- contributes to making the most of every day.
+- contributes to making every day count.

 - redeems us from the empty cycle of comparison.